open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases.md

 #### UC.Client.03 — Encrypt CDOC2 container using key shares

 **Use Case Context**
-: CDOC2 Client Application adds Sender's chosen files into the CDOC2 container and encrypts the container with CEK.
-CEK is encrypted with KEK.
-KEK is generated by Sender's Client and then divided into Key Shares.
+: CDOC2 Client Application adds Sender's chosen files into the CDOC2 Container and encrypts the Container with CEK.
+The CEK is encrypted with a KEK.
+The KEK is generated by a Sender's Client and then divided into Key Shares.
 Each share is uploaded to different CDOC2 Shares Server.

 **Scope**
 : CDOC2 Client Application (Client)